uber/doubles/docs/source/usage.rst

 ``ClassDouble`` is the same as ``InstanceDouble``, except that it verifies against the class itself instead of an instance of the class.
 The following test will fail, assuming ``find_by_foo`` is not a real class method::

-    from doubles import ClassDouble, allow
+    from dobles import ClassDouble, allow

     def test_verifying_class_double():
       User = ClassDouble('myapp.User')